FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Related work

 \section{Related work}

 Many studies have been conducted in the field of deepfake detection since the beginning of the social media era and due to the broadly available deepfake generation methods.
-Recently, self-supervised methods achieved a significant role in representation learning, which is beneficial for deepfake detection.
-Therefore, we describe the recent advances in self-supervised learning, specifically in multi-modal approaches, and then delve into the deepfake field in the context of facial forgery.
+Recently, self-supervised methods achieved a significant role in representation learning, which is beneficial for visual recognition tasks.
+We describe the recent advances in self-supervised learning, specifically regarding multi-modal approaches, and then delve into the facial forgery field.